napalm-automation/napalm-logs/docs/developers/architecture.rst

 ++++++

 There is one device worker started per platform.
-Each worker receives the partially processed messages from the Server, then extracts the data and mapps it to the OpenConfig or IETF YANG model, as configured in the :ref:`device-profiles`.
+Each worker receives the partially processed messages from the Server, then extracts the data and maps it to the OpenConfig or IETF YANG model, as configured in the :ref:`device-profiles`.
 When a message does not have a corresponding profile mapping, it is discarded.
-To receive however these messages, the user can choose to publish them using the :ref:`publisher-opts-send-raw` option.
+To receive these messages, the user can choose to publish them using the :ref:`publisher-opts-send-raw` option.

 The messages are then sent to the Publisher IPC socket using ``PUSH``.